Skip to content

 For several years the Jerónimo Martins Group has sought to responsibly manage the incorporation of the main commodities associated with deforestation and conversion of high conservation value ecosystems (palm oil, wood and paper fibres, soy, and beef) both in its products and in Private Brands’ and perishables packaging.

-Since 2014, one of our strategies has been to map the presence of ingredients linked to deforestation and conversion of high conservation value ecosystems in our Private Brand and perishable products, collecting information from suppliers on these ingredients’ origin and sustainability certification.
+Since 2014 we have been mapping the presence of ingredients linked to deforestation and the conversion of high conservation value ecosystems in our Private Brand and perishable products, collecting information from suppliers on the origin and sustainability certification of these ingredients.

 In 2019, the Group joined The Consumer Goods Forum’s Forest Positive Coalition of Action (FP CoA), which defines actions to ensure that private brands and perishable products meet environmental and social sustainability criteria.
 The FP CoA also encourages the main traders of these commodities and suppliers of private brands and perishable products to commit to fighting deforestation and conversion of high conservation value ecosystems, defining progress indicators and encouraging the public dissemination of the outcomes.

-We are the only global food retailer to, and for the third consecutive year, achieve leadership level (‘A-’) in three commodities associated with deforestation risk.
+We are the only global food retailer to achieve leadership level (‘A-’) in four commodities associated with deforestation risk.

 A-